GPN87/Matplotlib-challenge/README.md

 # Matplotlib Project
 ## Overview
-This repo contains a jupyter notebook analysis of two .csv files of hypothetical study results for novel cancer treatments trialed on mice.
+This repo contains a jupyter notebook analysis of two .csv files of hypothetical study results for novel cancer treatments trialled on mice.

 The notebook reads in the .csv files and performs a range of descriptive and inferential statistical plots using matplotlib.pyplot, including:
 - A pd merge of both datasets